mloubout/SC20Paper/response.md

 > It was a little confusing but [...] style parallelism.

-As we elaborate in R2, it's not just about decomposing a grid.
-Devito deals with distribution of sparse functions, python-level distributed arrays, decomposition over sub-domains and much more.
+As we elaborate in R2, it's not just "grid decomposition".
+Devito deals with distribution of sparse functions, distributed numpy arrays, decomposition over sub-domains and much more.

 > some mention of threads, [...].
 Only the MPI is detailed.